 => Help in assigning multiple capabilities to users at the same time.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-It is developed by Vladimir Garagulya.
-The publisher is WordPress Plugin Repository.
-It was first get published on March 22, 2010.
-It was last get updated on August 08, 2023.
+The name of the author is Vladimir Garagulya.
+It is available at WordPress Plugin Repository.
+It was first get available on March 22, 2010.
+On February 19, 2024, it was last get upgraded.